noelwelsh/noelwelsh.com/content/drafts/resumable-parser.md

 and `hi` will have the value `"Hello Noel!"`.

-A reasonably novel features of Scala's string interpolation that it is extensible.
+Scala's string interpolation is extensible.
 The character in front of the interpolated string, `s` in the example above, determines how the string is processed.
 The details, which are not important here, are given in the [documentation for the `StringContext` API][StringContext].

 Another unique property of Scala's string interpolation is that the interpolated result does not necessarily have to be a `String`.
 In fact interpolation can evaluate to any type.
 This means that string interpolation can be used to embed domain specific languages (DSLs) within Scala, with interpolation functioning as the interface between the DSL and the Scala host.
 Lisp programmers will recognize string interpolation as a form of quasi-quote.

 This is fine in theory, but there is a problem: how do we parse our embedded DSL when the parsing may be interrupted at any time with an interpolated value?
 This would be straightforward if only strings could be supplied as interpolated values.
 In this setting we could simply render everything to a string and then parse the result.
-However a major advantage of creating a DSL is that we can pass structured data from the host language into the DSL.
+However a major advantage of creating a DSL is that we can pass structured data from the host language into the embedded language.

 This is the problem I faced when created a [Markdown string interpolator][mads].
-My goal is to render markdown to interactive web pages, and values I interpolate will be interactive components.
+My goal is to render markdown to web pages, and values I interpolate will be interactive components.
 To achieve this I created a parser combinator library that allows parsing to be suspended and then resumed with values injected from outside.
 In this post I describe the design of the library.

 **Overview here**